Algeria entry requirements for Nigeria passport holders

 May be checked

-Nigerian passport holders need a visa to enter Algeria in 2026.
-You must apply at an Algerian embassy or consulate before you travel — there is no visa on arrival or e-visa option for Nigerian citizens.
-Plan ahead: processing can take several weeks.
+Nigerian passport holders need a visa to enter Algeria.
+You must apply for this visa at an Algerian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Nigerian citizens.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements